privacyidea/privacyidea/doc/policies/enrollment.rst

 type: string

 This is a 12 character long access code in hex format to be used to initialize Yubikeys.
 This access code is not actively used by the privacyIDEA server.
-It is ment to be read by an admin client or enrollment client, so the component initializing the Yubikey can use this access code, without the operator knowing the code.
+It is meant to be read by an admin client or enrollment client, so the component initializing the Yubikey can use this access code, without the operator knowing the code.